Admission Policies for GSEAP

 3. At least two recommendations.
 Suggested recommendations include your undergraduate or graduate professors; your major advisor; your work supervisor; or a professional in the field that you wish to study who knows you.

 4. Applicants for all state certification programs must also:

-- Fulfill the Essential Skills requirement in mathematics, reading and writing by passing the PRAXIS I (PPST) tests or waiving this requirement with appropriate SAT, ACT or PAA scores.
-Your official ETS Score Report or your Praxis I Waiver Letter from the Connecticut State Department of Education must be submitted.
-Praxis I Information and Waiver Applications are available online.
-The Praxis I waiver application is available from the Connecticut Department of Education (PDF) and Praxis registration and testing information is available from ETS.
+- Fulfill the Essential Skills requirement in mathematics, reading and writing by passing the PRAXIS Core Academic Skills Test or waiving this requirement with appropriate SAT, ACT, GRE or PAA scores.
+Your official ETS Score Report or your Praxis Core Waiver Letter from the Connecticut State Department of Education must be submitted.
+Praxis Core Information and Waiver Applications are available online.
+The Praxis Core waiver application is available from the Connecticut Department of Education (PDF) and Praxis registration and testing information is available from ETS.

 - Possess a cumulative undergraduate GPA of 2.67 (B-) or above.
 Waiving of this minimum GPA requirement is on a case by case basis by departmental approval.
 Minimum GPA Waiver Process Form

 Under our Non-Matriculated Status option, qualified students may begin studies before completing the formal application process or gaining admission to a degree or certification program.
 This option provides a wonderful opportunity for qualified students to explore degree options and to confirm personal goals and readiness for graduate study.
 Qualifications considered include a Bachelor's degree (required) and other qualifications related to your preparedness for graduate-level studies in the field of interest to you.

 The non-matriculated application process is simple and involves the following steps:

 - Call the Dean's office at (203) 254-4250 to schedule an appointment or to be directed to the advisor for the program that interests you.